stakit/stakit/readme.md

 ```

 ### `kit.render(renderer(route, state))`
 Sets the renderer of the build.
 This is where the magic happens.
-The `renderer` will be called for every route returned by `routes`, with the shared state value.
+The `renderer` will be called for every route returned by `routes`.

-It has to return an object with the following:
+It has to return an object with the following values:

 ```javascript
 {
   html: string, // the result of the render